plone/documentation/manage/deploying/performance/decorators.rst

 Introduction
 ============

-Cache decorators are convenient methods caching of function return values.
+Cache decorators are convenient methods for caching function return values.

 Use them like this::